Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Insomnia

-Insomnia is one of the primary symptoms of this disease.
-We mentioned earlier that Fatal Familial Insomnia leads to a loss of nerve cells – or neurons – in the brain.
-The neuron loss is primarily centered in the thalamus[4], the part of the brain that regulates the body’s natural sleep-wake cycle.
-Thus, FFI’s effect on the thalamus is what ultimately causes people to experience this extreme insomnia.
+We mentioned earlier that fatal familial insomnia leads to a loss of nerve cells – or neurons – in the brain.4 The neuron loss is primarily centered in the thalamus, the part of the brain that regulates the body’s natural sleep-wake cycle, which means this disease’s effect on the thalamus is what ultimately causes people to experience this extreme insomnia.2

 If you are having trouble with insomnia, take a look at our list of best mattresses for insomnia.